Progesterone treatment to help prevent premature birth

 Vaginal progesterone may help reduce your risk for premature birth if you have a short cervix and are pregnant with just one baby.

-- Progesterone shots may help reduce your risk for premature birth if you’ve had a premature birth in the past and you’re pregnant with just one baby.
+Progesterone shots may help reduce your risk for premature birth if you’re pregnant with just one baby and if you’ve had a baby that was born early in the past.

 If you’re pregnant with more than one baby (twins, triplets or more), progesterone treatment isn’t for you.

-Talk to your health care provider to find out if progesterone treatment is right for you.
+Talk with your health care provider to find out whether progesterone treatment is right for you.

 What is short cervix?

 Your cervix is short if it's less than 2 centimeters (20 millimeters) long.
 If you have a short cervix, it may open too early, before you baby is ready to be born.
-When your cervix opens too early, it’s called cervical insufficiency or incompetent cervix.
+When your cervix opens too early, it’s known as cervical insufficiency or incompetent cervix.
 If you have a short cervix, you have a 1-in-2 chance (50 percent) of having a premature birth.

 Your health care provider may find that you have a short cervix during an ultrasound.
 Ask your provider about having an ultrasound to check for short cervix.